-If you've already decided to get an inkjet printer but you're having a hard time choosing, it's quite understandable.
-There's a very wide range of inkjet printers, from expensive, full-featured models to simple budget options.
-There's also a lot of things to consider when shopping, like how much you print, your budget, and whether you need other features, like a scanner or support for USB thumb drives.
+If you've already decided to get an inkjet printer but you're having a hard time choosing, it's understandable.
+There's a wide range of inkjet printers, from expensive, full-featured models to simple budget options.
+There are many things to consider when shopping, like how much you print, your budget, and whether you need other features, like a scanner or support for USB thumb drives.
 So, here's our list of the best inkjet printers, and hopefully, it can help guide you to the best printer for your needs.

-We've tested over 85 printers, and below are our recommendations for the best inkjet printers you can buy.
-You can also check out our recommendations for the best photo printers, the best all-in-one printers, and the best home printers.
+We've tested over 100 printers, and below are our recommendations for the best inkjet printers you can buy.
+You can also check our picks for the best photo printers, the best all-in-one printers, and the best home printers.